 Recently, cosmetic chemist Autumn Blum found that a plethora of sunscreens were labeled as “reef-safe,” though they contained all of the products that should not be in reef-safe sunscreens.

 Sunscreen is designed to help prevent hazards to your health from sun exposure.
 However, the products that you’re applying may be causing harm themselves.
 Depending on the type of sunscreen that you’re using, the lotion or spray can clog your pores and irritate your skin.
 This is of particular concern for individuals with sensitive skin or inflammatory skin conditions, such as psoriasis or eczema.

 Oxybenzone, referenced as a danger to the environment, has also proven to cause hormonal imbalances, cell damage and allergies with humans.
 The Centers for Disease Control and Prevention (CDC) recently looked into how many individuals were exposed to the chemical and found that a startling 97% of the population had oxybenzone in their bodies.
-Oxybenzone has been seen to negatively impact the sperm count in men and has contributed to painful endometriosis in women.
+Oxybenzone has been seen to lower testosterone levels in teenage boys, negatively impact the sperm count in men and has contributed to painful endometriosis in women.

 Are Mineral Sunscreens Safe?

 Many articles and companies claim that the solution to finding eco-friendly sunscreen is to switch to mineral-based sunscreens.
 However, even those products pose a risk with materials such as zinc oxide and titanium dioxide.
 These are known as nanoparticles (ultrafine particles), which can enter the bloodstream, potentially causing a series of allergic reactions.
 Similar concerns exist for certified organic and all natural sunscreen options.